Dongan Hills, Staten Island

 Dongan Hills is a neighborhood located within the New York City borough of Staten Island.
-It is on the Island's East Shore.
-Dongan Hills is bounded by Laconia Avenue on the southeast, Jefferson Avenue on the southwest, Richmond Road on the northwest, and Old Town Road to the north.
+It is on the island's East Shore.
+Dongan Hills is bounded by Laconia Avenue to the southeast, Jefferson Avenue on the southwest, Richmond Road on the northwest, and Old Town Road to the north.
 It is adjacent to New Dorp and Grant City to the southwest, Todt Hill to the northwest, Old Town/Concord to the northeast, and South Beach and Midland Beach to the southeast.

 Dongan Hills is part of Staten Island Community District 2 and its ZIP Codes are 10304 and 10305.
 Dongan Hills is patrolled by the 122nd Precinct of the New York City Police Department.

 Etymology

 The neighborhood was originally known by two separate names, the western half being called Hillside Park and the eastern half Linden Park.
-The name of Dongan Hills was originally Garretson's, named after a family that lived in the area since the late 1600s.
-The name was changed to Dongan Hills to avoid confusion with Garrison on Hudson.
+The name of Dongan Hills was originally Garretson's named after a family that lived in the area since the late 1600s.
+The name was changed to Dongan Hills to avoid confusion with Garrison-on-Hudson.
 The neighborhood was renamed for Thomas Dongan, the Irish-born governor of the Province of New York after the Kingdom of England acquired it from the Netherlands in 1682.
 The "hills" alluded to in the name are the eastern ridge of Todt Hill, and much of what is colloquially referred to as "Todt Hill" by most island residents is reckoned as belonging to Dongan Hills by more authoritative sources such as the Staten Island Advance.
 However, there is a section of Dongan Hills that contains large hills.
 This portion of the neighborhood is called, the Dongan Hills Colony.
 "The Colony" is located above Richmond Road and borders the neighborhood of Todt Hill.

 History

-Dongan Hills was one of the first Staten Island neighborhoods to witness an upsurge in home construction after World War II, as many small, one-family homes were built there during the 1950s, and the city also built a public housing project in the community; known as the General Berry Houses, it is the southernmost public housing project on Staten Island.
+Dongan Hills was one of the first Staten Island neighborhoods to witness an upsurge in home construction after World War II, as many small, one-family homes were built there during the 1950s.
+The city also built a public housing project in the community.
+Known as the General Berry Houses, it is the southernmost public housing project on Staten Island.
 Population growth accelerated in the area when the Verrazano-Narrows Bridge linking Staten Island with Brooklyn was opened in November 1964.
 Indeed, recent arrivals from Brooklyn have overwhelmed the descendants of the original residents, and now form a majority of the neighborhood's population.

 Most of the residents are Italian-American, with a small, but significant amount of Irish-Americans.

 The Billiou-Stillwell-Perine House was listed on the National Register of Historic Places in 1976.